MostlyWhat/Website/docs/architecture/SYSTEM_ARCHITECTURE.md

 > **Purpose**: This document provides a comprehensive guide to building full-stack SaaS applications using the **Horizon Architecture** - a production-ready stack built on SvelteKit, Supabase, and Cloudflare Workers.
 It is designed for LLM consumption to replicate or extend this architecture, and as a developer reference for building robust web applications.

+## 🎨 Customization Notice

+**This architecture is a foundation, not a template.** While the core patterns (authentication, database, deployment) are production-ready, the following should be customized for your specific use case:

+- **Styles & Design System**: Tailwind configuration, color palettes, typography, and component styling in `src/routes/css/` and `src/lib/components/ui/`
+- **Database Schema**: Tables, columns, relationships, and enums in `src/lib/server/db/schema.ts`
+- **Business Logic**: Domain-specific features, workflows, and validation rules
+- **Email Templates**: HTML email designs and content in `src/lib/server/email.ts`
+- **UI Components**: Build on top of `components/ui` (shadcn-svelte) - reuse and compose existing components rather than creating new ones unless necessary

+The architecture provides standardized **layout patterns**, **payment workflows**, and **email notification systems** as starting points.
+Extend and adapt them to your requirements.

 ---

 ## Quick Reference Links